 Simple Different Ethics

-The user first approach
+The "user first" approach

-Part of Simple Differents' ethics and SimDif 2's design is to guide its users as they build websites.
-Encouraging them to create and organize content that their readers would like to see.
-This is the best way to structure websites for Google.
+SimDif is designed to encourage users to create and organize the content that their readers would like to see: it is also the best way to structure a website for Google.

-Business with ethics, an odd couple?
+Business and ethics, an odd couple?

 Placing service before profit